Meet both of SHINING TIME STATION's 18 inch tall gold-dust powered sentinels who played the role of Mr. Conductor!

 Did you know?
 Mr. Conductor's Indian Valley Railroad badge number is 233.

+Only Mr. Conductor is adept using the magic gold dust properly.
+Unpredictable things happen when it is used by others.
+It can make suggestions and wishes come true - from amnesia, invisibility, falling in love, and switching personalities.
 It's also revealed that the magic gold dust has another interesting property; the ability to transport Mr. Conductor and others back in time when it is inserted into an hourglass.
-The time travellers recite a rhyme which takes them back in time through the Anything Tunnel, and the duration of their stay ends when the gold dust is done pouring to the bottom of the hourglass (How the Station Got its Name).
+The time travelers recite a rhyme which takes them back in time through the Anything Tunnel, and the duration of their stay ends when the gold dust is done pouring to the bottom of the hourglass (How the Station Got its Name).

 From Season 2 to the series' end, Mr. Conductor was played by comedian and social commentator George Carlin.